-From Term 2 2022, some students will return to campus for invigilated exams.
-All on-campus invigilated exams will be online and students will need to bring a laptop to complete the exam.
+In 2023 more students will return to campus for invigilated exams.
+All on-campus Inspera invigilated exams will be online and students will need to bring a laptop to complete the exam.

 For more information on how you take your exams, please visit the Exam Delivery information page.

-The following three items are mandatory for you to complete your on-campus invigilated exam:
+The following three items are mandatory for you to complete your on-campus Inspera invigilated exam:

 - a laptop.
 Visit the calculators and computers page for more information about using your own laptop and other hardware requirements.
-If you are unable to bring your own device (BYOD), you should arrange to borrow a laptop from the UNSW Library.
+If you are unable to bring your own device (BYOD), you should arrange to borrow a laptop from the Law or Main UNSW Libraries.

 You will be advised on your exam timetable which of the following can be taken into the exam room:

 - any textbooks or notes (hard-copy only).
-For open-book exams, you may bring hard-copy written materials into the exam room.
-These must be in English unless you have been otherwise directed.
+For open-book exams, you may bring any hard-copy materials into the exam room: any textbooks and/or notes (printed or handwritten).
 This does not include calculators or computers.

 - a calculator-UNSW approved.
 Your calculator must have a 'UNSW approved' label.
 (See the separate page on approved calculators.)